-After the Revolutionary War, the newly formed United States government was deeply in debt.
-At the urging of the Secretary of Treasury, Alexander Hamilton, President George Washington, in 1791, approved an excise tax on liquor to raise revenue for the new country.
+After the Revolutionary War, the newly formed United States government was deeply in debt in 1791.
+At the urging of the Secretary of Treasury Alexander Hamilton, President George Washington approved an excise tax on liquor to raise revenue for the new country.
 At that time, Pittsburgh was the whiskey distilling capital of the country with more than 4,000 stills in operation in the region.
 As one local distiller noted, Pittsburgh was Kentucky before Kentucky was.

 Knowing that the riots were a threat to his authority, Washington needed to quell the unrest immediately and called up a militia of 13,000 men to quash the rebellion.
 One hundred fifty rioters were arrested.
-Most of those charged were released; however, two men were convicted and sentenced to hang — one of them being Philip Wigle, who has recently had a distillery in the area named after him.
+Most of those charged were released; however, two men were convicted and sentenced to hang.
+One of them was Philip Wigle, who has recently had a distillery in the area named after him.

 Washington eventually pardoned the pair, but not before The Whiskey Rebellion would change the country forever.
 Out of the protests grew our country’s two-party system as Thomas Jefferson, a Republican, repealed the tax when elected, in opposition to the Federalists, who asserted that the Federal government had overriding jurisdiction in all matters.